 - Scraping and reposting content from other sources for the primary purpose of generating revenue or other personal gains

 - Posting duplicate content, whether from a single account or across multiple accounts

-- Performing a large number of account interactions in a short time period, particularly by automated means.
-This includes bulk, indiscriminate following of other accounts (follow spam) clapping, highlighting, or leaving notes
+- Performing a disproportionately large number of interactions, particularly by automated means.
+This includes bulk, indiscriminate interactions, such as following of other accounts (follow spam) clapping, highlighting, or leaving notes

 - Repeatedly using responses or other interactions as a method of promotion

 For each of these behaviors, when we talk about “content,” we mean not only posts but also any other feature that allows you to add your own text or media.
-When we talk about “interactions,” we mean any feature that allows one user to interact with another.
+When we talk about “interactions,” we mean any feature that allows one user to interact with another, or with a post.

 Paid, automatic, bulk, or non-genuine interactions

-Medium depends on various user behaviors — like follows and recommends — to determine what content to feature and make the site work well for everyone.
+Medium depends on various user behaviors — like follows and claps — to determine what content to feature and make the site work well for everyone.
 So, we don’t allow artificial behaviors that skew this system and as a result degrade or distort other users’ experiences.
+This includes:

-- Don’t buy, sell, or trade in account interactions — including follows, recommends, highlights, or responses
+- Buying, selling, or trading in accounts or account interactions — including follows, claps, highlights, responses or other traffic

-- Don’t use services, apps, or arrangements that offer you more follows, recommends, or other interactions on your Medium account or content
+- Using services, apps, or arrangements that offer you more follows, claps, or other interactions on your Medium account or content

-- Don’t register accounts, post content, or interact with users or content automatically, systematically, or programmatically
+- Registering accounts, posting content, or interacting with users or content automatically, systematically, or programmatically